mattheworiordan/capybara-screenshot/README.md

 Custom screenshot directory
 --------------------------
 By default, when running under Rails, Sinatra, and Padrino, screenshots are saved into `$APPLICATION_ROOT/tmp/capybara`.
 Otherwise, they're saved under `Dir.pwd`.
-If you want to customize the location, override the file path as:
+If you want to customize the location, override the file path:

 ```ruby
 Capybara.save_path = "/file/path"